Female breast cancer

 - Exposure of the breast to ionizing radiation, especially during puberty, increases risk for breast cancer.

 - Use of oral contraceptives slightly increases risk of pre-menopausal breast cancer, but risk returns to normal within ten years after use is discontinued.

 - Individuals can maintain a healthy diet and weight in addition to exercising regularly.
 Several known risk factors for breast cancer are related to childbearing and breastfeeding, which are personal decisions for women.
 Women that bear children, breastfeed, and bear children earlier in life have a lower risk of breast cancer because of the association between breast cancer and the cumulative exposure of breast tissue to estrogen.

-- Being regularly screened before symptoms develop does not prevent breast cancer, but it can lead to earlier diagnosis of breast cancer and improve the prognosis (i.e., higher five-year survival).
-To prevent breast cancer, more research needs to be done to identify new prevention strategies and other important risk factors.
+- Being regularly screened before symptoms develop does not prevent breast cancer, but it can lead to earlier diagnosis of breast cancer.
+Earlier diagnosis allows for more treatment options and a better chance for survival.

 - The MDH Sage Screening Program is a statewide comprehensive breast, cervical, and colorectal cancer screening program that aims to increase the proportion of women screened for these cancers.
 The program offers free screening of eligible women (women that meet age, insurance, and income criteria).

 Last updated May 2020.
 Updates are made when data become available.